Breinify/brein-api-library-ios/README.md

 $ pod install
 ```

-The BreinApi Dependency will be added and a XCode workspace will be generated.
-This workspace file bundles your original Xcode project, the BreinApi library, and its dependencies.
+The BreinifyApi Dependency will be added and a XCode workspace will be generated.
+This workspace file bundles your original Xcode project, the BreinifyApi library, and its dependencies.

 So from now on, you have to use <ProjectName>.xcworkspace instead of <ProjectName>.xcodeproj.

 ## Dependencies

-BreinApi includes the following two libraries:
+BreinifyApi includes the following two libraries:

 - Alamofire
 - IDZSwiftCommonCrypto

 ## License

-BreinApi is available under the MIT license.
+BreinifyApi is available under the MIT license.
 See the LICENSE file for more info.

 ## Usage